CCBDA-UPC/Assignments-2025/Lab06.md

 <a name="Task62"/>

-## Task 6.2: Adding the Docker images to AWS ECR
+## Task 6.2: Adding the Docker image to AWS ECR

-Before being able to deploy in the cloud the Docker image that you've created in the previous lab session we need to push it to a Docker images repository hosted in AWS: the AWS Elastic Container Registry (AWS ECR).
+Before being able to deploy in the cloud the Docker image for the web application, that you've created in the previous lab session, we need to push it to a Docker images repository hosted in AWS: the **AWS Elastic Container Registry (AWS ECR)**.

 ### Discover your AWS account ID